Rudra Thandavam (2021 film)

 Rudra Thandavam is a 2021 Indian Tamil-language action thriller film written, directed and produced by Mohan G. Kshatriyan.
 The film stars Richard Rishi, Gautham Vasudev Menon, and Dharsha Gupta in lead roles, with Radha Ravi and Thambi Ramaiah in supporting roles.
 The music was composed by Jubin with editing by Devaraj S. and cinematography by Farook J. Basha.
 The film released in theatres on 1 October 2021 to mostly negative reviews from critics.

-The film was supported by leaders of the Pattali Makkal Katchi and Bharatiya Janata Party in Tamil Nadu, and "attempted to cause social unrest through its casteist and communalist politics", according to Newslaundry.
+The film claimed that the scheduled caste (SC) people misuse the Scheduled Caste and Scheduled Tribe (Prevention of Atrocities) Act 1989, which is affirmative action aimed at protecting them from caste discrimination and violence.
+It echoed the political positions of the Pattali Makkal Katchi (PMK), a caste-based political party.
+The film was criticised for allegedly promoting caste-pride and encouraging communalist hostility.

 Production

 The film marks the third collaboration between the director Mohan G. and Richard Rishi after Pazhaya Vannarapettai (2016) and Draupathi (2020).
 Dharsha Gupta who was contested earlier in Cooku with Comali TV show, was cast in the film as the female lead.
 The Principal photography began in early January 2021.
 In February 2021, Gautham Vasudev Menon was roped in for an important role in the film.
 The film was entirely shot in Chennai in a single schedule.